 Behavioral Health

 When people end their lives by suicide, the effects ripple outward to family, friends, coworkers, and communities.
-Rates of suicide have risen across the United States in recent years.
 Our goal is to stem the rate so that fewer Arizonans become part of these statistics.

 Did you know?